Runaway Scrape: Groce's Landing

-The retreating Texian army stopped at San Felipe de Austin on March 28–29 to stock up on food and supplies.
-Houston's plan to move the army north to Groce's Landing on the Brazos River was met with resistance from captains Wyly Martin and Moseley Baker, whose units balked at further retreat.
-Houston reassigned Martin 25 mi south to protect the Morton Ferry crossing at Fort Bend, and Baker was ordered to guard the river crossing at San Felipe de Austin.

 News of approaching Mexican troops and Houston's retreat caused panic among the population in the counties of Washington, Sabine, Shelby and San Augustine.
 Amid the confusion of fleeing residents of those counties, two volunteer groups under captains William Kimbro and Benjamin Bryant arrived to join Houston on March 29.
 Kimbro was ordered to San Felipe de Austin to reinforce Baker's troops, while Bryant's men remained with the main army.

 After an erroneous scouting report of approaching Mexican troops, Baker burned San Felipe de Austin to the ground on March 30.
 When Baker claimed Houston had given him an order to do so, Houston denied it.
 Houston's account was that the residents burned their own property to keep it out of the hands of the Mexican army.
 San Felipe de Austin's residents fled to the east.